Jake Fraley Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.
+- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have a 4.51 team ERA that ranks 21st across all league pitching staffs.
+- The Dodgers' 4.49 team ERA ranks 20th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 114 home runs (1.1 per game), the eighth-fewest in baseball.
+- The Dodgers surrender the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- The Dodgers are sending Sheehan (3-1) to make his seventh start of the season.
-He is 3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched.
+- The Dodgers are sending Grove (2-2) to the mound for his 11th start of the season.
+He is 2-2 with a 6.19 ERA and 53 strikeouts through 56 2/3 innings pitched.

-- His most recent time out was on Sunday against the Texas Rangers, when the righty threw 3 2/3 innings, surrendering eight earned runs while giving up eight hits.
+- In his most recent appearance on Tuesday, the righty went 4 2/3 innings against the Toronto Blue Jays, allowing two earned runs while surrendering eight hits.

-- The 23-year-old has put up an ERA of 6.75, with 6.8 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .243 batting average against him.
+- The 26-year-old has amassed an ERA of 6.19, with 8.4 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.